VendelinSlezak/BleskOS/README.md

 ## Compiling BleskOS

-BleskOS is designed to be compiled under linux.
+BleskOS can be compiled under linux.
 For compiling you have to have installed gcc, nasm and dd.
 If you have them, you can run `./compile.sh` script, that will generate bleskos.img file.
 If you want to compile without any optimizations, you can run it as `./compile fast`.
 If you want to only test some features from drivers or libraries, you may want to uncomment NO_PROGRAMS macro from source/bleskos.c, what will remove all code related to programs, so it will compile faster.

 If you have installed QEMU, you can then use `./testing.sh` script.
 It will run QEMU with bleskos.img connected as floppy with testing/disk.img connected as hard disk.
 If you want to run BleskOS with own image with files, you have to copy it to testing folder and then write `./testing.sh yourimagename.img`.